 Sharing information has not been easy.

 Sharing information has been both a philosophical and a practical hurdle for many organizations.
-The old way of managing a business was to keep information secure at all costs and not share anything you did not have to - while information security is always an absolute priority, the “lock all the doors” approach is now severely outdated.
+The old way of managing a business was to keep information secure at all costs and not share anything you did not have to - while secure content management systems are always an absolute priority, the “lock all the doors” approach is now severely outdated.
 The new economy calls for, and sees significant benefit from, collaboration, or sharing of relevant information, resources and work to create more than the sum of their parts.
-This has however led to challenges around the practical aspects of sharing company data across physical and virtual boundaries, but advances in cloud architectures, file sync and share tools, and the secure integration methods used by content services platforms now mean that secure, audit-enabled sharing is very possible.
+This has however led to challenges around the practical aspects of sharing company data across physical and virtual boundaries, but advances in cloud content management system architecture, file sync and share tools, and the secure integration methods used by content services platforms now mean that secure, audit-enabled sharing is very possible.

 Cases are difficult to code.